-Disclaimer: Please note the posted list is limited to unclaimed dividends receipted by this Court within the last five years in cases in which a Notice of Unclaimed Dividends was filed and the amount is in excess of $25.
+Disclaimer: Please note the posted list is limited to unclaimed dividends receipted by this Court within the last ten years in cases in which a Notice of Unclaimed Dividends was filed and the amount is in excess of $25.
 Unclaimed dividends in all other cases must be researched on a case by case basis by the applicant.

 If your name, or the name of your business, appears on this list, you may be entitled to funds.

 To apply for an order directing payment, see the instructions and forms below.

 - Affidavit for Reimbursement of Unclaimed Dividends (FORM)